State-domain Change Point Detection for Nonlinear Time Series Regression: Practical Implementation

 \begin{proposition} Denote $\Pi_n=\sup_{x \in T}|t_n^\ast(x)|$ and

 where $\{U_k\}_{k=0}^n$ are i.i.d. standard normal random variables and $g(x)$ is its density.
 Assume $H_0: M=0$, \ref{c1}, \ref{c5} hold and $b$ satisfies Then we have

 \end{proposition}

-With proper scaling and centering, Proposition \ref{prop} shows that $\Pi_n^\ast$ and $\Pi_n$ have the same asymptotic Gumbel distribution.
-Therefore, the cutoff value $\gamma_{1-\alpha}$ which is the $(1-\alpha)$th quantile of $\Pi_n$, can be estimated consistently by calculating the empirical $(1-\alpha)$th quantile $q_{1-\alpha}$ of $\Pi_n^\ast$ with a large number of replications by the above method.
-We reject the null hypothesis at level $\alpha\in(0,1)$ if $\Pi_n>q_{1-\alpha}$.
-When implementing the procedure described in \cref{3.2} for estimating change points, we also suggest using $q_{1-\alpha}$ to find the detection region.
-Our numerical experiments suggest that the bootstrap method yield more accurate results than those based on the asymptotic limiting distribution in small and moderate samples.
+Proposition \ref{prop} shows that $\Pi_n^\ast$ and $\Pi_n$ have the same asymptotic Gumbel distribution with proper scaling and centering under the null hypothesis.
+Therefore, the $(1-\alpha)$th quantile of $\Pi_n$ can be estimated consistently by calculating the empirical $(1-\alpha)$th quantile $C_{n,\alpha}$ of $\Pi_n^\ast$ with a large number of replications by the bootstrap procedure.
+We reject the null hypothesis at level $\alpha\in(0,1)$ if $\Pi_n>C_{n,\alpha}$.
+When implementing the procedure described in \cref{3.2} for estimating the change points, we also suggest using $C_{n,\alpha}$ to find the detection region.
+Our numerical experiments suggest that the bootstrap method yields more accurate results than those based on the asymptotic limiting distribution under small or moderate sample sizes.